gabrielhaw/ConnectomeEvo/README.md

 # Exploring the relationship between neural network complexity and distance from conserved evolutionary regions
 This repository contains all the code used in my MSc thesis, where I try to investigate the evolutionary trajectory of the primate connectome.
 Any code adapted from external sources has been appropriately referenced.

+## Non-human primate data
+The representative sample of adult chimpanzee 3.0T MRI scans (5 males, 5 females; mean age 21.6 years, standard deviation ± 8.2) was provided by the <a href="https://www.chimpanzeebrain.org/mri-datasets-for-direct-download">National Chimpanzee Brain Resource</a>.

 ## Current Results
 Working on the preprocessing pipeline for Non-human Primates:
 1. non-local means filtering (DenoiseImageinANTs).